elaragao/Portifolio/Fraud Detection/README.md

 <!-- WebAPI -->
 - Create a model to deploy
 - Adjust thresholds to obtain a better recall
-- Create a utils folder to allocate the functions used during the function
+- Create a utils folder to allocate the functions used during the project

 <!------------------------------------------------------>
 ## 📚 References and Inspiration